Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Extracting transition paths from simulations

 \section{Extracting transition paths from simulations}

+Once we obtained a $\chi$ function from ISOKANN we might be tempted to directly compute a reaction path following the gradient of $\chi$ as in \eqref{equ:9}.
+This however is problematic as the neural network approximation is good only in the region of sufficient training data.
+The gradient of $\chi$ however could point away from this region, accumulating more and more approximation errors and quickly lead to unobserved unphysical states.
+One might solve this problem by projecting back to the physical regime, e.g. via energy minimization.
+This however requires access to the original systems potential/forces and is not only computationally expensive but also involved from an implementation perspective.

+We now propose an alternative method which can be applied as a post-processing step to already sampled simulation data without requiring further information about the system.
+Applied as a post-processing step to molecular simulations, together with ISOKANN, it provides researchers with a direct step-by-step representation of the slowest process (which is contained in the simulation data) by identifying this process and filtering out the intermediate fluctuations.

-The learned $\chi$ values can be understood as an order parameter for a set of simulation data in $\Omega$.
+To this end we understand the learned $\chi$ values as an order parameter for a set of simulation data in $\Omega$.
 As shown in (\ref{equ:8}), the membership values are interpreted to be proportional to mean holding times of a macro state.
 The level sets of the function $\chi(\boldsymbol{x})$ in this regard correspond to micro states $\boldsymbol{x}$ which ``take place simultaneously'' in this newly defined time axis.
-By interpreting this order as a ``temporal'' parameter we can extract macroscopic transition paths from simulation data.
-In our illustrative example in section \ref{chap:example}, we aim to find temporally ordered paths in $\Omega$.
-Thus, micro states will be picked forming this path out of given molecular simulation data.
-In this context, this approach can be seen as a post processing step to classical molecular simulation by which a representation of the slow dynamics contained in the data is obtained.
+By interpreting this mean-holding-time as a ``temporal'' parameter we can extract macroscopic transition paths from simulation data.
+Replacing the time from the simulation by $\chi$ furthermore allows us to incorporate data of different simulations, treating them merely as $\chi$ ordered data points and thus allowing for higher resolution of the results.

-The problem of extracting a path orthogonal to the level sets of $\chi$ is to find a model to combine temporal with spatial distance.